appsmithorg/appsmith-docs/datasource-reference/querying-amazon-s3.md

 The S3 plugin can connect to an Amazon S3, Upcloud, Digital Ocean Spaces, Wasabi, DreamObjects ,and any other provider that supports S3 to execute a set of [actions](../core-concepts/writing-code/appsmith-framework.md) supported by Appsmith.

+{% embed url="https://youtu.be/pmEmQcd9_KA" caption="How To Upload Files To S3 And Keep Your Database In Sync" %}

 ## Connection Settings

 The S3 Datasource requires the following information to establish a connection